learn-co-curriculum/dsc-text-classification-lab/README.md

 * Create a `MultinomialNB` and `RandomForestClassifier`.
 For the Random Forest, set `n_estimators` to `100`.
 Don't worry about tweaking any of the other parameters.
 * Fit each to our vectorized training data.
-* Create predictions for our trainig and testing sets
+* Create predictions for our training and testing sets
 * Calculate the `accuracy_score` for both the training and testing sets (you'll find our training labels stored within the variable `target`, and the testing labels stored within `newsgroups_test.target`)